Grandia Online: Plot

 Grandia Online was set in a fantasy world that occupies the same universe as the original Grandia video game, and took place many years beforehand during the fabled "Age of Genesis".
 All players began their journey as an escapee from a village that has been mysteriously overcome by a dark force, becoming petrified and unlivable.
 Meeting with a powerful sorceress named Liete, the player learns that similar events are happening across the world, and an investigation as to its source is taking place.
 Venturing into the game's world, players traveled across the land interacting with playable and non-playable characters to expand the game's story, leading them to numerous locations including the Pulse of Gaia, a blighted land believed to be the source of the corruption, and the homeland of the ancient Icarians, a race known for their prowess with magic.
-GungHo games plans to introduce new plot points that expand the story of Gaia and the Icarians through regular updates.
+GungHo games planned to introduce new plot points that expand the story of Gaia and the Icarians through regular updates.

 Players chose a character based on one of three races who inhabit the world: Humans, a small, bushy-tailed raced called the Coltas, and the imposing, tribal Ralgas.
 Other inhabitants of the world included the diminutive rabbit-like Mogays, who acted as merchants and guides, and numerous species of monsters and animals that serve as the game's primary enemies.
 Ruins from past civilizations appeared as additional areas, and included opponents such as automatons and robots from a bygone era.
 As the player ventured further into the game, they encountered progressively more difficult enemies and boss characters who required large groups to defeat.